Soundpainting: Short overview of sign languages in the history of composition

 Beginning in the middle of the 20th century there were several musicians who invented and used some form of sign language to compose in the moment.
-Some notable ones were Earle Brown, Sun Ra, Frank Zappa, Alan Silva and Butch Morris among many others.
+Some notable ones were Earle Brown, Sun Ra, Frank Zappa, Alan Silva and Butch Morris.

 In the early 1950s, American composer Earle Brown wrote December 1952.
 Inspired by the work of Jackson Pollock, he proposed a new way of writing and composing music, using open-form ways of composing.
 For instance, in Calder Piece (first performed at the Théâtre de l’Atelier in Paris in 1966), he used a mobile from Alexander Calder that he would call a "chef d'orchestre" (French for conductor) to guide an ensemble of musicians.
 Brown met Merce Cunningham and John Cage in 1951 and they began to work together.
-On Cage's work, Brown would say: "Cage's Music of Changes was a further indication that the arts in general were beginning to consciously deal with the "given" material and, to varying degrees, liberating them from the inherited, functional concepts of control."In the 1960s, Brown developed his idea of "open form", and many consider him as the original creator of "open form".
-His work can be seen as an inspiration for Soundpainting.
+On Cage's work, Brown said: "Cage's Music of Changes was a further indication that the arts in general were beginning to consciously deal with the "given" material and, to varying degrees, liberating them from the inherited, functional concepts of control."In the 1960s, Brown developed his idea of "open form", and many consider him as the original creator of "open form".
+His work was an inspiration for Soundpainting.